toazbenj/Vibrotactile-Feedback-Project/README.md

 This set of programs was made to enable the user to take euler angle position data from YOST Labs 3-space sensors to calculate the relative positions of two subjects.
-That relative position is used to determine the type of haptic feedback to give the second subject, the student, in order to get them to move into the same position as the first subject, the teacher.
+That relative position is used to determine the type of haptic feedback to give the second subject, the student, in order to get them to move into the same position as the first subject, the teacher, without being able to see them.
 The haptics is given via the bHpatics Tactsuit, a VR gaming vest with 40 motors that encase the wearer's abdomin.

 Programs